stakewise/helm-charts/eth-operator/README.md

 It's also possible to choose the ETH1 client.
 Currently, Geth (default) and OpenEthereum are supported.

-The validator's statefulset, in addition to the validator pod, contains several init containers in which all the "magic" takes place to ensure the normal operation of the validator.
-In the init containers, the validator's keystors and passwords are received from HashiCorp Vault and imported into the validator's wallet, as well as the slashing history import if necessary.
+The validator's POD contains several init containers that take care of the slashing database migration to the right format and ensuring the keys can be read by the validator client.

+The validator keys are stored in the HashiCorp Vault and every validator client can only fetch the keys that are supposed to be hosted by it.

 ## Usage